-Children in Montreal and Laval can go back to daycare as workers' union ends strike | CBC News
+Parents in Montreal and Laval 'so relieved' as children can go back to daycare this week | CBC News

 The main issues in the dispute relate to scheduling, seniority and working conditions.

-The workers' union and the group representing their employers, the Association patronale nationale des CPE, are expected to present the new deal favourably to their members, the workers' union said.
+The workers' union and the group representing their employers, the Association patronale nationale des CPE, are expected to present the new deal favourably to their members.

+Chantal Bellavance, a spokesperson for the employers, said she was "very relieved" the strike has been lifted.

+"We had to get to this point," Bellavance said.
+"We hoped it could have been sooner."

 Céline Magontier, a member of a group of parents supporting the daycare workers, said their demands were reasonable.